Political Risk Insurance

 Modern political risk insurance started taking form after the Second World War to promote investment under the Marshall plan.
 Since then and for over forty years PRI was dominated by bilateral institutions, such as the US Overseas Private Investment Corporation (OPIC), owned and operated by national governments for the benefit of their national private capital.
 A number of multilateral institutions, such as the World Bank's Multilateral Investment Guarantee agency (MIGA), also got involved in the PRI market in the late 1980s.
 Multilaterals act as financing conduits for regional and sector-specific economic development in their member-countries.
 Their mitigation of political risk comes mainly in the form of guarantees, either partial risk or partial credit.

 While PRI is not exactly new, it has not yet developed to a fully mature market.
 Private insurers first appeared in the early 1970s and became more active after the debt crisis.
 The private political risk insurance market experienced a dramatic growth in the 1990s with international investors enjoying a great breadth and depth of choices in the investment insurance market than they ever had.
 Today, private political risk insurers are concentrated primarily in the UK, USA and Bermuda.
 The largest private insurers are Zurich American Insurance, Lloyd’s, AIG, Chubb and Sovereign.
 Currently, there are about 60 insurers operating globally offering PRI, according to Marsh.
 Having a large number of active insurers in the PRI market creates significant competition giving buyers the ability to choose the right coverage for the right price among many offerings.
-Capacity in the market, according to Milliman, has increased considerably over recent years, with a theoretical single risk capacity of nearly $3 billion available at the start of 2017.
-The overall PRI market size is estimated to be around $8 billion, according to a recent study by KPMG.
+Capacity in the market, according to insurance broker BPL Global, has increased considerably over recent years.
+They report a theoretical single risk capacity of $3 billion available at the start of 2018.
+In addition, BPL's credit and political risk portfolio exposure reached approximately $41 billion.

-Since tere is no standard political risk insurance policy PRI provides bespoke coverage against a variable bundle of perils that can include: expropriation of property; political violence; inconvertibility of currency; forced abandonment or forced divestiture; consequential financial loss; non-repossession of an asset; and trading risks.
+Since there is no standard political risk insurance policy, PRI provides bespoke coverage against a variable bundle of perils that can include: expropriation of property; political violence; inconvertibility of currency; forced abandonment or forced divestiture; consequential financial loss; non-repossession of an asset; and trading risks.

 Coverage can be long term or short term, depending on the risk.
 Trade risk coverage might last for only 30 days, but for a major infrastructure development might be for several years, though very few insurers will provide PRI coverage for longer than a 10-year period.